BeatriceOltean/learngit/README.md

 ## Introduction

-Security is an important aspect of an IoT solution based on Azure IoT Hub and sometimes customers would like to blacklist or whitelist certain IP addresses.
-By default an IoT hub will allow traffic from all the IP addresses.
-The IP Filter feature allows customers to configure rules for rejecting or accepting traffic from specific IPv4 addresses.
+Security is an important aspect of an IoT solution based on Azure IoT Hub and sometimes customers need to blacklist or whitelist certain IP addresses.
+The IP Filter feature enables them to configure rules for rejecting or accepting traffic from specific IPv4 addresses.

 There are two case scenarios when closing the IoT Hub endpoint for certain IP addresses is useful:
-- When IoT Hub is designed to receive traffic only from an allowed range of IP addresses and reject any other IP addresses.
+- When IoT Hub is designed to receive traffic only from an allowed range of IP addresses and reject everything else.
 A practical example is using the IoT Hub with [Azure Express Route] to create private connections between IoT Hub and on premises infrastructure.
 - Another use case for IP filter is to reject traffic from IP addresses that have been identified as suspicious by the IoT Hub administrator.

 The IP filter rules are applied at the IoT Hub service level meaning any time a device is connecting on any supported protocols (currently AMQP, MQTT, AMQP/WS, HTTP/1).